rayes0/blog/content/about.md

 ### Writing {#writing}

-Nowadays, noone really cares about text based blogging anymore.
+Nowadays, nobody really cares about text based blogging anymore.
 Nonetheless, I sometimes like to write on this blog.
 The content on this site is composed of thoughts and research on the broad array of niche topics I'm interested in.
 In particular, psychology, neuroscience, statistics, machine learning, biotech, sound design, and anime/manga, or some weird combination of these.
-Not for profit, self-promotion, I don't really care how many readers I get.
+Not for profit, self-promotion, I don't really care how many readers I get either.
 It's mainly a dump for my thoughts and ideas that would otherwise just be wasted sitting in my head.

-In the past, I've tried writing fiction in the form of a webnovel titled [anemoia](/anemoia), which I eventually stopped updating because there aren't enough hours in a day.
+Back when I started high school, I've tried writing fiction in the form of a webnovel titled [anemoia](/anemoia), which I eventually stopped updating because there aren't enough hours in a day.
 It was an enjoyable experience though, and I would love to pick it up again sometime in the future.
 Note that I haven't really edited it and only did the first couple chapters on a whim, and I consider it a _very_ rough draft.

 My writings should probably be taken with a grain of salt.
 They are sometimes heavily opinionated, and though I do read a fairly large number of papers, articles, and books (or at least, I like to think I do), I often don't have formal education in any of the fields I write about.

 ### Coding and Linux {#coding-and-linux}

 I occasionally code as a hobby.
-I only started doing it recently, and haven't taken it too seriously, it's mainly just for fun.
+Not too seriously, it's mainly just for fun.
 I am particularly interested in data processing, ML and AI, and UI development.
-I've contributed to various open source projects in small amounts, good examples include Emacs and XMonad.
-I write a fair number of scripts on a near daily basis for when I want to automate pretty much any arduous task like renaming files, scraping websites, etc. I'm also a Linux enthusiast and am fairly active in the [unixporn](https://reddit.com/r/unixporn) community.
+I've contributed to various open source projects in small amounts, good examples include Emacs and XMonad, and I write scripts on a near daily basis.
+I'm also a Linux enthusiast.
+You'll sometimes see me active in various Linux communities if you look hard enough.

 Languages/skills I consider myself proficient with:

--   Rust
--   Python
+-   Scientific computing: R, GNU Octave/Matlab, GNUPlot
--   Bash and POSIX shell script
+-   Rust, Python, Scheme (Chicken, Racket), Bash and POSIX shell script
 -   Front-end web development: HTML5, CSS, JS
--   Scientific computing: R, GNU Octave/Matlab, GNUPlot
 -   All major operating systems, especially Red Hat-based Linux distributions
+-   Others: Elisp

 ### Media {#media}

+I read a fair share of fiction.
+Some of my favourites include Atwood's _The Handmaid's Tale_ and Saint-Exupery's _The Little Prince_.

-I like Japanese anime and manga, as well as their Chinese and Korean equivalents.
-I prefer to read over watch, so I yearn towards manga and light novels more than anime.
+A good portion of the media I consume is Japanese anime and manga, as well as their Chinese and Korean equivalents.
 I am reasonably fluent in Chinese because I speak it with my parents (though not at the level of a native speaker yet), and am currently learning Japanese.
 I hope to move on the Korean when I am more versed in these two.

 I don't game very often, in fact hardly at all nowadays.
-Games never piqued my interest very heavily.
+Games never piqued my interest, at least not long term.
 I occasionally read visual novels sometimes, if you want to count them as games.

-I also read a fair share of English literature.
-Some of my favourites include Atwood's _The Handmaid's Tale_ and Saint-Exupery's _The Little Prince_.

 I have a [regularly updated list](/media) of thoughts and reviews on books, manga, and anime I have finished.